priyaldharmawat/Wine-classification-using-machine-learning-models/README.md

 ## Data

-The dataset used in this project is the Wine Quality dataset from the UCI Machine Learning Repository ([link to dataset if available, otherwise link to UCI ML repo](https://archive.ics.uci.edu/ml/datasets/wine+quality)).
+The dataset used in this project is the Wine Quality dataset from the UCI Machine Learning Repository.
 It combines red and white wine data and contains the following attributes:

 *   **Fixed Acidity:** tartness of the wine.
 *   **Volatile Acidity:** amount of acetic acid in wine.